QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

-We give each consumer the same income :math:`y_t` and the pertinent shock :math:`a_t` or :math:`\epsilon_t`, depending on whether it is the “innovation representation” or the “orginal representation” consumer.
+We give each consumer the same income :math:`y_t` and the pertinent shock :math:`a_t` or :math:`\epsilon_t`, depending on whether it is the “innovation representation” or the “original representation” consumer.

 But we give **both** of these hypothetical consumers the :math:`b_t` of the “innovation representation” consumer.
 We then record the discounted